Controlling Door and Window Framing

 • Under Add for Concrete Cutout, specify the amount to add to Each Side of the door opening when the upper part of the door is in a framed wall and the lower part is located in a concrete or masonry wall, stem wall, or garage curb.

-• Uncheck Show in Plan to suppress the display of the concrete cutout in plan views.
-A concrete cutout will only display in plan views if it is located in a garage curb.
+• Uncheck Show In Floor Below to suppress the display of the concrete cutout in plan views.

 Exterior Door Defaults dialog in the Framing panel

-• Specify the Header Type, Thickness, Count, Depth, and Spacing.
+• Specify the Header Type, Thickness, Count, Depth, Spacing, and Framing Method*.

 • Specify any other settings, then click OK to apply your settings.